Hyundai Motor Group chases local chipmakers to cut exposure to shortage

-The South Korean auto group wants to shift some of its auto chip orders such as microcontroller units (MCUs) to South Korean designers, but technology there still lags industry leaders such as Dutch automotive chip supplier NXP Semiconductors (NXPI.O) and Japan's Renesas Electronics Corp (6723.T), according to the people.
+The South Korean auto group wants to shift some of its auto chip orders such as microcontroller units (MCUs) to South Korean designers, but technology there still lags industry leaders such as Dutch automotive chip supplier NXP Semiconductors and Japan’s Renesas Electronics Corp, according to the people.

 “On top of facing high entry barriers to the auto chip market, long and strict qualification processes make it more difficult for smaller chip companies to design auto chips ... it would take four to five years to supply auto chips, while it could take less than one year for designing and producing chips for home appliances,” a person at a South Korean fabless company said.